 As Benjamin Patton is a filmmaker, it’s perhaps no surprise that he appreciates the movie Patton, which was released when he was five years old.
 Even home movies of the audacious military leader evoked family admiration.
 Patton recalled his father responding to one home movie which showed Patton in the 1930s by saying, “He was something else.
 That guy was something else.”

 He was indeed.
 The trait that George Patton IV called “visible personality” which was the means by which they inspired their soldiers to fight harder so that victory would be achieved with fewer casualties translates into the use of film as a means to help soldiers with invisible wounds heal.
-The Patton legacy is a multi-faceted one which has benefitted the American military tradition in ways as complicated as Old Blood and Guts himself.
+The Patton legacy is a multi-faceted one which has benefited the American military tradition in ways as complicated as Old Blood and Guts himself.